FormulaMonks/beacons-positioning/README.md

 ### Play with a simulated room:

 * touching and dragging near the beacon will move its position.
-* touching (> 30 pixels) from a beacon and dragging up/down will make the measured distance (gray circle) to vary according.
+* touching (> 30 pixels away) from a beacon and dragging up/down will make the measured distance (gray circle) to vary according.
 * you can tap on the 'Start Simulation' button to see small random variations on measured distance and see how the estimated position looks like.

 ### Read and visualize (heat map) the values from the server:

 * The client will try to connect to the server on start to display the located devices on the map if successul.
 The bigger the heat map area, the more discrepancy there is between the measured distances, meaning the error is bigger.

+### Details

+In order to draw the heatmap ...